backdrop-contrib/node_css/README.md

 ## Credits

-This module was inspired by the [CSS Injector](https://github.com/backdrop-contrib/css_injector) module but designed with simplicity in mind to meet a specific need: allowing custom CSS rules directly on the node edit page, without the additional complexity of site-wide CSS management.
-We borrowed the CSS syntax highlighter from **CSS Injector** to enhance the editing experience.
+This module introduces the CodeMirror CSS editor to enhance the editing experience, allowing custom CSS rules to be added directly on the node edit page.
+It is designed with simplicity in mind to meet the specific need of per-node CSS customization without the additional complexity of site-wide CSS management.
+We utilize CodeMirror's syntax highlighting and theme support to provide a more robust and user-friendly CSS editing environment.